soundscapecloud/soundscape/README.md

 #### Reverse proxying with authentication

-Run `streamlist` on localhost port 8000 with reverse proxy authentication.
+Run `streamlist` on localhost port 8000 with reverse proxy authentication, using Docker or not.

 ```bash
 $ streamlist --http-addr 127.0.0.1:8000 --http-host streamlist.cloud --reverse-proxy-ip 127.0.0.1